 South Carolina Safe Home program is administered by the South Carolina Department of Insurance and provides grant money to individual homeowners to make their property more resistant to hurricane and high-wind damage.

 Residents of South Carolina qualify for a tax credit based on the cost to mitigate their home against natural catastrophes.
 There are also incentives for opening a catastrophe savings accounts.
 Learn more from the South Carolina Department of Insurance.

 Homeowners can save up to 25% off their insurance by taking measures to mitigate their home, including by building to FORTIFIED standards.
 This South Carolina Department of Insurance Bulletin Explaining Insurance Discounts Enabling Legislation

-Mitigation Programs and Other Incentives- Homes with a FORTIFIED designation will qualify for insurance discounts through the Texas Windstorm Insurance Association (TWIA) and many other insurance companies.
-FORTIFIED can also qualify for many other discounts such as opening protection, wind resistant construction, secondary water barrier.
+Mitigation Programs and Other Incentives- Homes with a FORTIFIED designation will qualify for insurance discounts through the Texas Windstorm Insurance Association (TWIA) and some insurance companies.
+FORTIFIED can also qualify for many other discounts such as opening protection, wind-resistant construction, secondary water barrier.
 Contact your insurer and shop your insurance.